Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/faq/index.md

 </template>
 ```

-## Nuxt 3 Support & its integration

-As Admin templates are meant for internal purposes and it doesn't require SEO we didn't provide support for NuxtJS At the moment.
-However, on lots of feature requirements, we added this in our pipeline.

-First of all, we will check if is it possible for us to provide nuxt version of our template along with JavaScript & TypeScript versions of the template.
-If we will be able to manage Vue (TS + JS) along with Nuxt (TS + JS) then surely we will provide nuxt support in future updates.

-Till then if you need nuxt support then you can always implement nuxt yourself.

 ## How to integrate your theme in our existing project

 1. First of all, you have to copy our `@core` into your project's `src` folder.